jumpjack/heliostat/foucault-mio.md

 - a1 = 18
 - a = 20

-Il risultato, come detto è che le velocità di A1 e A sono in rapporto 9:10, ma lo stesso risultato **pare** possano essere ottenuti con:
+Il risultato, come detto è che le velocità di A1 e A sono in rapporto 9:10, ma lo stesso risultato **pare** possa essere ottenuto con:
 - [a1=36, a=40, A1=200, A=200](https://geargenerator.com/#175,350,30,1,0,3,0,4,1,36,9,4,20,90,0,0,0,0,0,1,40,10,4,20,-60,0,0,0,0,0,0,200,50,4,20,0,0,0,0,0,1,0,200,50,4,20,0,0,0,0,0,0,1,3,-26)

-Na è possibile anche ridurre le dimensioni di A1 e A:
+Ma è possibile anche ridurre le dimensioni di A1 e A:
 - [a1=36, a=40, A1=100, A=100](https://geargenerator.com/#175,350,30,1,0,3,0,4,1,36,9,4,20,90,0,0,0,0,0,1,40,10,4,20,-60,0,0,0,0,0,0,100,25,4,20,0,0,0,0,0,1,0,100,25,4,20,0,0,0,0,0,0,1,3,-276)